 The next morning it was also early morning, we had to take advantage of the idyllic place to run a little.
 You don't always get the chance to run in such a nice place, so I went out again at dawn.

 I had taken a quick look at Strava, to look for segments and see where people were running in this small town.
 I only found one, a climb of just over 4% of slope that surprised me because it had a very affordable KOM (King Of the Mountain, or record time) in Strava.
 So I had to leave my mark, all of you, and I already have my first crownthousands of miles away, but I got her.
 Yay!

-The route plan I wanted to do in this exit was to reach the viewpoint of one of the most distant points of the village, which was accessed through a road that at that time was completely deserted.
-The mist also gave a special touch.
-Those who see "The Walking Dead" are sure that you are waiting for zombies at the end of the road.
+The route plan I wanted to make on this outing was to reach the viewpoint of one of the farthest points of the village, which was accessed through a road that at that time was completely deserted.
+The mist also gave it a special touch.
+Those of you who watch "The Walking Dead" are surely expecting zombies at the end of the road.

 After leaving the road, a small path of dirt and sand was going to take me to the farthest lookout point.